Man charged in Catholic Supply homicide, sexual assaults

 In all he was charged with first-degree murder, three counts of sodomy, three counts of kidnapping, one count of burglary, one count of tampering with evidence and eight counts of armed criminal action, according to McCulloch.

 McCulloch said Bruce posed as a customer and left the store to go get something from his car.
 When Bruce returned, he forced the three women into the back room of the store.
-In the back room, he assaulted the three women and fatally shot one of them, 53-year-old Jamie Schmidt.
+In the back room, demanded all three to perform sex acts on him.
+One of the victims, 53-year-old Jamie Schmidt, refused so he fatally shot her.

 McCulloch said one customer left the building while Bruce went to get something from his car.
 McCulloch said the fourth person likely would have been victimized if that person hadn't left.